(1982, 1983, 1984)

 ARNOLD SANTOS, Pedro Pimentel, David Costa, Mary-Lou De Jesus, Ruben Goulart, Carlos Teixeira, Dr. Paul Branco, Carlos de Castro, IlÍdio Coito, Rui Ruivo, Ana Bento, Almiro Fonseca, Manny Gonçalves

 Born in Såo Miguel, Azores, José-Luis was president of the Portuguese Cultural Centre of Mississauga in 1986, and in 2005 was elected to be president of the general assembly.
 With a master‘s degree in business administration, he co-founded The Regional Insurance Services Inc., and was also a member of the Broker Advisory Panel for Zurich Canada from 1996-1998.
 He is also a former trustee of the Toronto Western Hospital.
 José-Luis and his wife Juliana have one son, Philip.

-LUIS ARRUDA, Louis Louro Jr., Paul de Melo, John de Ponte, John Peter Ferreira, Pedro Pimental, David Costa, Connie Freitas, Mary-Lou De Jesus, Tony Araujo, Jorge Ramos
+LUIS ARRUDA, Louis Louro Jr., Paul de Melo, John de Ponte, John Peter Ferreira, Pedro Pimentel, David Costa, Connie Freitas, Mary-Lou De Jesus, Tony Araujo, Jorge Ramos

-LUIS ARRUDA, Louis Louro Jr., Manny Coelho, Paul de Melo, John de Ponte, John Peter Ferreira, Pedro Pimental, Leo Pereira, David Costa, Connie Freitas, Michael A. Gomes, Arnaldo Santos
+LUIS ARRUDA, Louis Louro Jr., Manny Coelho, Paul de Melo, John de Ponte, John Peter Ferreira, Pedro Pimentel, Leo Pereira, David Costa, Connie Freitas, Michael A. Gomes, Arnold Santos

 Ricardo de Castro Lopo